-I am a portrait artist painting horses, dogs, cats and other animals from photos.
+I am a portrait artist living in Rutland painting horses, dogs, cats and other animals from photos.

-I love painting horse portraits & I am very passionate about my work.
-As a result, my aim is to achieve the best quality portraits that have a realistic likeness to your animal.
+I love painting horse portraits & as a result, my aim is to achieve the best quality portraits that have a realistic likeness to your animal.

 I have a long ancestral connection with Nottinghamshire that goes back to the nineteenth century.

-My Great Grand Father was William Goodacre Player (1866–1959).
-He lived at Whatton Manor in Nottinghamshire.
+My Great Grandfather lived at Whatton Manor at Whatton in the Vale.

 Whatton Manor in the Vale of Belvoir

-Whatton-in-the-Vale is an English village in the Nottinghamshire borough of Rushcliffe.
+Whatton-in-the-Vale is an English village in Nottinghamshire in the borough of Rushcliffe.
 Whatton lies in the Vale of Belvoir, with the River Smite to the west and the River Whipling to the east.

 There is also Belvoir Castle only a stones throw from Whatton Manor which occupies a dominant position overlooking the vale.
 Belvoir Castle is the ancestral home of the family of the Dukes of Rutland.

-When I was a child living at Northfield farm Cold Overton I would often go over to Whatton Manor to see my great aunt Diff with my grand mother Codge.
-Pictures of the house are below and the house is no longer their as aunt Diff had it demolished in 1964.
+When I was a child living at Northfield farm Cold Overton in Leicestershire I would go over to Whatton Manor to see my great aunt with my grand mother Codge after the old house was demolished.

-She married Captain Clarence Campbell Guthrie Whadcoat who was a Barrister and Army Officer and they first lived at Langham Lodge near Langham in Rutland.
-They moved to Hambleton in Rutland that is now on the peninsula at Rutland Water.
+My Grandmother Codge first lived at Langham Lodge just outside Langham in Rutland.
+She then moved to Hambleton in Rutland that is now on the peninsula at Rutland Water.
 The pencil sketch below is of her house as it was before she died in 1990.